MattStoneTailor/homework/README.md

 ## Notes
 ### Api fetcher
+* **data/Tabs.json** contains the definitions for the api calls and the app automatically renders the response of them
-* The images are shown responsively.
+* The images/articles are shown responsively.
 If there are not enough space, the columns will be reduced
 * Every image is loaded separately and the app is showing a spinner icon until the given image is not fully downloaded
 * The infinity loader removes every already loaded image from memory that is "far away" from the visible viewport